Face masks must be worn in shops from July 24, the Government will announce today

 The new legislation will not come into force until Friday 24 July, raising concerns over the risk of the virus spreading over the next ten days as lockdown is eased.

-View the full Cradle product range here.
+Available as a one-off purchase or on subscription, see the full Cradle product range here.